rogerio-calixto/terraform-aws-ec2/README.md

 # outputs

-some key fields about infrastructure created will be returned:
+Some key fields about infrastructure created will be returned:

 - instance_public_ip
 - main-sg-id